gemc/home/_documentation/geometry/geoQuickstart.md

 <script src="https://gist.github.com/maureeungaro/abd7d5efbae00a61107e4b210eff1dd8.js"></script>

-you can paste it in the `geometry.py` file and modify it as needed with your desired parameters.
+You can paste it in `geometry.py` and modify it as needed with your desired parameters.

 Use the `-silent`  option to omit the printout of the lines commented out with `#`.